Rodgers & Hammerstein’s ‘The King and I’ to appear March 28 at Eisenhower

 Choreography by Tony winner Christopher Gattelli (“Newsies”) has been recreated for this tour by Associate Choreographer Greg Zane, based on the original choreography by Jerome Robbins.
 The production features the musical’s original 1951 orchestrations by Robert Russell Bennet, with dance and incidental music arranged by Trude Rittmann.

 Audio description, which is especially helpful to patrons with sight loss, is available for this performance at no extra cost to ticket holders.
 Reservations are required by Thursday, March 14.
 To reserve the service, phone 814-238-0132.

-Artistic Viewpoints, an informal moderated discussion featuring a visiting artist or artists, is offered one hour before the performance and is free for ticket holders.
+Artistic Viewpoints, an informal moderated discussion featuring “The King and I” orchestra musicians Rebecca Hovan and Nathan Nix, is offered one hour before each performance and is free for ticket holders.
 Artistic Viewpoints regularly fills to capacity, so seating is available on a first-arrival basis.

 Designer’s Studio and Kish Bank sponsor the presentation.
 The Sidney and Helen S. Friedman Endowment provides support.